What is the longest day of the year?

 Most people think of June 21st as the longest day of the year.
 If you define a "day" to be the period of daylight during a 24-hour period, then they would be right.
 However, if we measure a day from noon to noon, the longest "solar" day of the year falls on December 22nd or 23rd.

 But wait, the tilt of the earth has an even bigger affect on the length of a day.
-When the earth is tilted away from its orbital path around the sun, it takes a greater rotation of the earth to complete the great circle route of the sun around the earth, and when the earth is at its maximum angle of 23.5 degrees to its orbital path around the sun you have the greatest additional length of the solar day - 21 seconds longer than the average day.
+When the earth is tilted away from its orbital path around the sun, it takes a greater rotation of the earth before the sun gets to its highest point in the sky, and when the earth is at its maximum angle of 23.5 degrees to its orbital path around the sun you have the greatest additional length of the solar day - 21 seconds longer than the average day.

 It turns out that the earth is closest to the sun on January 4 of each year.
 And we all know that the winter solstice is sometime between December 20th and 23rd.
 These two factors work together to make December 22 or 23 the longest day of the year at 24 hours and 30 seconds.